block52/poker-vm/README.md

 The PVM is a virtual poker game machine that runs inside the CVM.
 It is responsible for executing the poker game logic.

-## Block52 Proxy Server

-This repository contains the Block52 proxy server that handles API requests and communicates with the Block52 node.

 ## Getting Started

 ### Prerequisites